UbiquityRobotics/learn/noetic/quickstart/workstation_setup.md

     echo "export ROS_MASTER_URI=http://<robot_ip>:11311" >> ~/.bashrc
     echo "export ROS_IP=<workstation_ip>" >> ~/.bashrc

-### Synchronize Magni Time To The Workstation Time
+## Synchronize Magni & Workstation Time

 When using the robot as the master ROS node the workstation will need to use the same time as the robot or information on the ROS topics will not be recognized properly.
 If your laptop and Magni are set properly you should be able to check the time on both at the same time and verify that they are the same.
 The process below is to be used only if that fails, perhaps due to NTP config changes that have been done on your laptop or the Magni.